Skip to main content

 How are we helping?

-In 2024, the EU has allocated around €50 million in humanitarian aid to respond to the most urgent needs of Venezuelans.
+In 2024, the EU allocated almost €75 million in humanitarian aid to respond to the most urgent needs of Venezuelans.
+The funding helps assist Venezuelans in need both within the country and in neighbouring host countries.

 EU humanitarian assistance is delivered through UN agencies, international non-governmental organisations (NGOs), and the Red Cross movement.
 They implement projects covering the broad spectrum of humanitarian needs.